 Swee Yen graduated with First Class Honours from the National University of Singapore (NUS).
 She was awarded the Singapore Academy of Law prize for being the top student in her final year, and won subject prizes for Evidence and Procedure and Intellectual Property Law.
 Swee Yen served as a Justices' Law Clerk to the Chief Justice of Singapore before entering private practice.
 During her time in practice, she received appointments as Law Clerk to assist the Competition Appeal Board in the first and subsequent appeals lodged against the Competition Commission of Singapore's Infringement Decisions relating to price fixing matters, and was also on the Supreme Court's Young Amicus Curiae scheme in 2010.

-Swee Yen is the Co-Chair of the IPBA Dispute Resolution and Arbitration Committee, and a member of the ICCA-ASIL Task Force on Damages.
-She was the former Vice-Chair of the IBA Arbitration Committee, and was also on the Editorial Board of the ICC Dispute Resolution Bulletin.
-She is currently a Board member of the Swiss Arbitration Association, and a member of the LCIA Asia Pacific Users’ Council.
-She has sat as an arbitrator in HKIAC, ICC, LCIA and SIAC administered arbitrations, and is on the Panel of Arbitrators of the AIAC, BICAM, HKIAC, KCAB and SIAC.
-She is a member of the Governing Board for the Centre of International Law, NUS, and the President of the Singapore branch of the International Law Association.
-She has also been appointed to the Executive Committee of the Foundation for International Arbitration Advocacy.
+Swee Yen is the Co-Chair of the IPBA Dispute Resolution and Arbitration Committee, and an officer of the IBA Asia Pacific Regional Forum.
+She was the former Vice-Chair of the IBA Arbitration Committee, and a member of the ICCA-ASIL Task Force on Damages She is currently a Board member of the Swiss Arbitration Association, and a member of the LCIA Asia Pacific Users’ Council.
+She has sat as an arbitrator in HKIAC, ICC, LCIA and SIAC administered arbitrations, and is on the Panel of Arbitrators of the AIAC, BICAM, BAC/BIAC, HKIAC, KCAB and SIAC.
+She is appointed to the Executive Committee of the Foundation for International Arbitration Advocacy.
+She is the President of the Singapore branch of the International Law Association, and also on the Governing Board for the Centre of International Law, NUS.

 Swee Yen has been a member of the Rules of Court Working Party since 2005, and was also a member of the Civil Justice Commission whose work culminated in the promulgation of the new Rules of Court 2021 which seeks to effect transformative changes to the litigation process in Singapore.